LoginRadius/engineering-portal/content/hacktoberfest-participation-as-maintainer/index.md

             - Add any extra information like creating a .env file or anything needed to run the application locally.
         - If it’s a library or utility that the user can directly access or use, add an API or Usage section providing a code snippet.
         - How to Contribute section (h2 Contributing)
-            - Section 1 with a link to open issues tab.
+            - Section 1 with a link to the open issues tab.
-                - If you want to contribute, please check the open issues (link).
+                - If you want to contribute, please check the open issues (link of the issues).
             - Section 2 with a link to CONTRIBUTING.md.
-Sample here.
+[Sample](https://github.com/LoginRadius/business-email-validator/blob/master/CONTRIBUTING.md) here.
                 - LICENSE: Mention the license of your project.
-Sample here.
+[Sample](https://github.com/LoginRadius/engineering-portal#license) here.

 ## CONTRIBUTING.MD